Difference Between Civil Services and Public Services

 Civil Services vs Public Services

 Civil services are government employees who work in non-military and non-political roles to carry out the day-to-day operations of a country.
-Civil servants are typically hired through competitive exams and are bound by strict ethical guidelines.
+Civil servants are hired through competitive exams and are bound by strict ethical guidelines.
 Public services refer to the services the government provides to the public, such as healthcare, education, and law enforcement.
 Public services are provided by civil servants and political appointees and are funded by taxpayers.

 Civil Services vs Public Services